1264D/Starstruck/README.md

 # 1264DTheWalrus
-1264D Vex Starstruck code for "The Walrus".
+1264D Vex Starstruck code.
 Written in RobotC

 See the wiki for more information about the code and robot.